alexwennerberg/aoc-forth/README.md

 uxnemu N.rom
 ```

+Working on different ways of importing things, some days require helper functions

 Some solutions have visualizations, others do not.
 For those that don't, you can use uxncli

 part 1 and part 2 solutions will be printed to the console, newline separated